Sayaka Osakabe: Biography

 Thanks to Osakabe's actions and commitment, maternity harassment has been punishable by law in Japan since 2017.

 While Osakabe acknowledged her award in 2015 had brought needed attention to the issue of maternity harassment in Japan, she knew that there was more work to be done.
 After establishing Natural Rights Co., Ltd., a company dedicated to providing workshops, educational materials, lectures, and articles regarding matahara and other social issues, she felt the limitations of activism and decided to enter the arena of local politics.
 During this time she and her husband were blessed with 2 children, and she campaigned for the Yokohama City Assembly with the support of the majority Liberal Democratic Party.
-In April of 2023 Osakabe was elected to represent the Aoba Ward of the City of Yokohama – she was the first mother of a pre-school-age child (未就学児) to become an elected official.
+In April 2023 Osakabe was elected to represent the Aoba Ward of the City of Yokohama – she was the first mother of a pre-school-age child (未就学児) to become an elected official.

 Not content to wait patiently for seniority within her party to push for policy changes, Osakabe continues to push the boundaries within the Japanese political system for women, and parents.
-In April of 2024, Osakabe carried out the Liberal Democratic Party's "First survey of recently elected men and women local legislators raising pre-school-age children," and presented its results directly to party leadership, specifically to Prime Minister Fumio Kishida, together with requested policy changes to improve the ability of local legislators to carry out their duties without sacrificing time spent raising children.
+In April 2024, Osakabe carried out the Liberal Democratic Party's "First survey of recently elected men and women local legislators raising pre-school-age children," and presented its results directly to party leadership, specifically to Prime Minister Fumio Kishida, together with requested policy changes to improve the ability of local legislators to carry out their duties without sacrificing time spent raising children.